selendra/selendra-wiki/docs/learn/learn-phragmen.md

 [Sequential Phragmén](#understanding-phragmén), [Phragmms](#phragmms-fka-balphragmms) and
-[Star balancing](https://crates.parity.io/sp_npos_elections/balancing/fn.balance.html) are a few notable algorithms used for computing the NPoS solutions in Polkadot and Kusama.
+[Star balancing](https://crates.parity.io/sp_npos_elections/balancing/fn.balance.html) are a few notable algorithms used for computing the NPoS solutions in Selendra.

 :::